 Association of Volunteer Firefighters and Environmental Protection, Asterousia

-The association MAZI e.V. was founded in late 2018:
+The association MAZI e.V. was founded in late 2018 to:

-- to inform about social and cultural concerns of the country
+- inform about social and cultural concerns in Greece

-- to organize joint events in Greece and in our region in Germany
+- organize joint events in Greece and in Germany

-- to provide monetary and material donations against the background of the Greek crisis
+- provide monetary and material donations against the background of the Greek crisis

-With all this in mind, MAZI focusses on an extensive region in southern Crete, to whose inhabitants they have had close ties for many years.
+With all this in mind, MAZI focusses on an extensive region in southern Crete, to whose inhabitants MAZI members have had close ties for many years.

 A future guest house in the old village of Miamou was the goal of a MAZI action week that took place at end May/begin June 2019.
 The resonance was amazing and 13 engaged people flew from Germany to Crete for ten days and got down to work.
 The action week concluded with a fantastic and lively festivity at the village square at the east side of Lentas.
 Approximately 200 people took part (including many interested holiday makers) to enjoy food, drinks, and diverse live music.